Battle of White Wolf Mountain: Aftermath

 The battle was decisive — in one single engagement, Cao Cao had broken the back of Wuhuan resistance.
 With a few thousand horses, the Yuan brothers and the surviving Wuhuan leaders, Supuyan (蘇僕延), Louban, Wuyan and others, fled east to Liaodong (遼東; eastern Liaoning), where the warlord Gongsun Kang enjoyed some degree of independence from the Han imperial court due to Liaodong's distance from the capital and the chaotic state in China.
-In October or early November, Cao Cao continued his march into Liucheng, and there he halted, making no intention to attack Liaodong despite the urging of his subordinates.
-"I shall arrange that Gongsun Kang cuts off the heads of Yuan Shang and Yuan Xi and sends them to me.
+In October or early November, Cao Cao continued his march into Liucheng, and there he halted, making no intention to attack Liaodong.
+Despite his subordinates urging him to press into Liaodong, Cao Cao merely replied, "I shall arrange that Gongsun Kang cuts off the heads of Yuan Shang and Yuan Xi and sends them to me.
 No need to bother with soldiers," he said.
 He later explained that applying pressure to Liaodong may bind Yuan Shang and Gongsun Kang against him, but if he left them to their devices, they would quarrel.

-A few days after Yuan Shang and Yuan Xi arrived in Liaodong, Gongsun Kang arranged to see them.
-Yuan Shang plotted to kill Gongsun Kang and take his territory for the Yuans, but Gongsun Kang struck first, killing the brothers and sending their heads to Cao Cao.
-The Wuhuan leaders who followed the Yuans were not spared either and were all decapitated.
+About a week after Cao Cao had halted his troops in Liucheng, Yuan Shang and Yuan Xi arrived in Liaodong, where Gongsun Kang had agreed to a meeting with them.
+Before he and Yuan Xi got to Liaodong, Yuan Shang plotted with Yuan Xi to kill Gongsun Kang while the meeting was taking place, thereby seizing control of Liaodong for the Yuans.
+At first, Gongsun Kang feigned hospitality and sheltered them willingly, but, as Cao Cao had predicted, he soon had Yuan Shang and Yuan Xi killed, with their heads sent back to Cao Cao in Liucheng.
+The Wuhuan soldiers and officers who followed the Yuan brothers met a similar fate, and their heads were delivered back to Cao Cao as well.